 You’ve now got all the steps you need to audit your content and make a plan of action for how to tackle each piece.

-I know that it can seem like a difficult task, particularly when some of that content might be hidden in the inbox of the sales department but honestly, it will be worth taking the time.
+I know it can seem like a challenging task, particularly when some of that content might be hidden in the inbox of the sales department but honestly, it will be worth the time invested.

 Creating quality content that’s not only engaging but converts your visitors isn’t easy.
 You may feel as if you’re out of ideas for content that will produce the results you want to hit.

 If this is the case, get in touch to request a content audit.
 We've spent years helping businesses successfully utilise HubSpot for content purposes to generate results.
 Let us help you and together we can fill the gaps in your content strategy.